What to do When Shame and Fear Grip Your Heart

 You see, confessing our sins doesn’t lead to a lifetime of guilt and shame – as much as you’d like us to think it does, Shame.

 We have that time in our life where we first meet Jesus.
-We acknowledge our sin, our need for a Savior and we invite Jesus to be the Lord in our life.
+As we grow to know about Him, we acknowledge our sin, our need for a Savior and invite Jesus to be the Lord in our life.
 At that time, we are counted among the saved and redeemed.
 We belong to Jesus.

 But we aren’t on our own.
 We aren’t sent to survive the rest of our days on our own.

-You see, Shame, you dangle my sins in front of my face.
-You mock me, you remind me that there is probably trouble around every turn.
-You point out my failures, the places I’ve fallen short.
-You remind me of all the shortcomings in life.
+Shame, you dangle my sins in front of my face.
+You mock me, you remind me that there may be trouble around every turn.
+Pointing out my failures and shortcomings is your favorite thing.

 You spend so much effort in keeping my attention and you often succeed at making me feel very badly.
 You keep my face lowered – the ultimate posture of shame.